reactioncommerce/reaction-component-library/package/src/components/AddressForm/v1/AddressForm.md

 ```

 #### Address name field
 You may want to save mutiple addresses, `shouldShowAddressNameField` renders a field so the user can "name" each address they enter.
+You can require the Address Name field by adding the `isAddressNameRequired` prop.
 ```jsx
 const countries = [
   { value: "US", label: "United States" },